 A bay leaf is a fragrant leaf from a laurel tree that is used as an herb.
-Bay leaves can be used fresh or dry, but dried ones tend to have a stronger flavor.
+Bay leaves can be used fresh or dried; dried bay leaves tend to have a slightly stronger flavor.

-Bay leaf is sometimes ground into a powder and used almost like a spice.
+Bay leaves are not generally eaten but are rather simmered in a sauce or included in a braising liquid, and then removed before serving.
+A bay leaf is sometimes ground into a powder and used almost like a spice.

 In addition to simmering them in soups and stews, bay leaves are great for stuffing into the cavity of a chicken before roasting it, and they can be added to the liquid for cooking rice.